Skip to main content

 Best Schooling Fish

 Schooling fish bring movement and life to a 10 gallon, but the tank size limits which species actually have enough room.
-These four are the best options, ranked by how well they fit.
+These are the best options, ranked by how well they fit.

 Ember Tetras (8-10 fish) are the top pick for a 10 gallon.
 They max out at 0.8 inches, school tightly, and produce almost no bioload.
 Their warm orange coloring pops against green plants.
 They tolerate pH from 5.5 to 7.5 and temperatures from 73-84F.
 Embers are peaceful to the point of being timid, so avoid housing them with anything large or aggressive.
 A group of 10 in a planted 10 gallon leaves room for a small cleanup crew.